charleennewland/blog/maturity_model.md

 There are some existing operational excellence tools out there that might be applicable in some organisations or work streams.
 Other organisations might opt to create an customized operational excellence maturity model for privacy, financial, or compatibility reasons.
 A customized assessment allows the organisation to focus on specific areas or processes that are critical to the organization's success and can reflect the organization's unique culture, values, and priorities.

-The maturity model I created has many benefits, especially in making things clear and consistent.
+The maturity model that I created for this blog post has many benefits, especially in making things clear and consistent.
 It reduces confusion, ensures everyone knows the criteria for each level, and prevents misinterpretation or manipulation during assessments.

 [1] [The maturity of maturity model research: A systematic mapping study](https://www.sciencedirect.com/science/article/abs/pii/S0950584912001334)<br>
 [2] [Shingo Institute.
 Utah.
 Shingo Model Handbook](https://shingo.org/shingo-model/)<br>